A good first impression on LinkedIn matters. ALOT.

 Initial impressions tend to stick.
 Especially if it was a horrible one and triggered an emotion.

-It takes even more work overwrite the first bad impression and recreate the right impression to establish trust in relationships.
+It takes even more work to overwrite the first bad impression and recreate the right impression to establish trust in relationships.
 There is less work to form the right impression and proceed from there.

 In other words, get a good professional headshot and use that on your LinkedIn profile.